 Then, after a year, Mary and Peter began to wonder what was happening.
 Where was the problem?
 They went to their family doctor, who referred them to a specialist.
 After several tests, he the beautiful couple, “You will not be able to have children through natural means.”

 The emotional pain that overwhelmed Mary and Peter was indescribable.
 They both felt low self-esteem and had feelings of inferiority, low self-confidence, and low self-love.
 They felt ashamed, they felt they were not enough, they felt incomplete.
 They even began to question their ability to parent and to maintain their relationship.
 It was at this point that they decided to seek professional help.

-Infertility is a real thing, and it causes a lot of pain
+Infertility is a real thing and it causes a lot of pain

-The Reorganization stage is the one in which the individual accepts and reorganizes his/her personal life, considering a new Life Project.
-This period can take years, or sadly, for many people, it never happens because they give up accepting their destiny.
-Many people experience such deep emotional damage that they think that no one can help them and that there will not be a thing or a person that could be able to alleviate their suffering.
+The Reorganization stage is the one in which the individual accepts and reorganizes his/her personal life and considers a new Life Project.
+This period can take years, or sadly, for many people, it never happens because they give up accepting their fate.
+Many people experience such deep emotional damage that they think no one can help them and that there is nothing anyone can do to alleviate their suffering.